JohnCarlosReed/Documentation/development_ideas.md

 Home Server
 -----------
+- put away old gateway
+- try screen
 - research System 76, lenovo
-- try screen
+- znc irc bouncer
 - think of "always on" application
-- put away old gateway
 - convert jc and b1 to ubuntu
-- research irssi(ntw) or znc(erasmas)

 Other
 -----
-- use my free ebook coupon that is in the blue bag
+- use my free ebook coupon that is in the blue bag, html5 ?

 Ideas
 -----